dmohindru/rust-embedded-projects/microbit-v2/projects/project00_hello_world/README.md

 ## Introduction

 A basic hello world program for getting started with embassy framework.
-This program with log two different hello world strings at different intervals demonstrating embassy's async runtime.
+This program will log two different hello world strings at different intervals demonstrating embassy's async runtime.

 ## Dependencies Overview